 Without that effect, hours worked would increase after a tightening of credit supply, resulting in precautionary savings increasing less, and risk-free rates decreasing less.
 This result only holds in a setting with heterogeneous agents.
-With a representative agent, employment increases even after a credit supply shock, because this is the only way the agent can save more (e.g. Jones, Midrigan and Philippon (2022)).
+With a representative agent, employment increases even after a credit supply shock, because this is the only way the agent can save more (e.g. Jones, Midrigan, and Philippon (2022)).

-Aggregate productivity shocks.

-Instead, when the economy hit by an aggregate productivity shock, borrowing constraints stay fixed.
-Because all households become less productive, output and profits drop.
+Aggregate productivity.
+When the economy is hit by an aggregate productivity shock, all households become less productive, so that output and profits drop.
 The wage decreases because of a lower marginal productivity of labor, and households supply more hours to compensate for the decrease in their income.
 The lower wage induces a higher labor demand from firms.
 Summing up these two effects, aggregate employment increases.
 To smooth their consumption when their incomes decline, lower income unconstrained households issue more debt, while richer households increase their savings.
 This increases wealth inequality.
-The risk-free rate increases to clear the savings market, with a larger demand for debt by low-income households and a larger demand for liquid assets by the rich.
+The risk-free rate increases to clear the savings market, with a larger demand for debt by low-income households and a larger demand for liquid assets by rich households.